 Fast food chains and restaurants that serve Mexican/Latin American dishes can be great spots to find satisfying vegetarian meals, but watch out for the addition of animal fats and flavouring.
 What appears to be just beans may contain pig fat for example.
 Other good bets include: guacamole, meat-free quesadillas, and nachos with salsa.

-Bar Burrito has a vegetarian soy option for their burritos, tacos and quesadillas.
+Bar Burrito has a vegetarian soy option for their hefty burritos, tacos, and bowls.
+Yum!

 Chipotle is a chain restaurant a step up from a fast food place.
 They don’t offer full table service but they have a higher quality of food and atmosphere.
-All their freshly-made burritos, tacos and other Mexican style foods can be ordered vegetarian or vegan.
-They have two types of beans, the black ones that are vegan, and the pinto beans that are flavoured with pork.
-The vegetarian options obviously come with the black beans.
-The Fajita vegetables are also vegan.
-Their famous guacamole is vegan.
-They use a vegetable-based rennet in their cheeses.
-See www.moes.com
+All their freshly-made burritos, tacos and other Mexican style foods can be ordered vegan by choosing black beans or their vegan soy meat (called Sofritas) and asking for no cheese or sour cream.
+Their famous guacamole is vegan so fill up!

-Thousands of locations in the U.S., Canada and other countires.
+Thousands of locations in the U.S., Canada and other countries.

 Taco Bell is a great option for relatively healthy fast food (your meal will be based around beans and veggies!).
 The regular tortillas, black beans, refried beans, guacamole, salsa and pico de gallo are all vegan.
 So take almost any items on the menu and ask for refried or black beans instead of meat, and ask for guac and pico de gallo instead of sour cream and cheese.
 You can also order the chips and guacamole, chips and salsa, and for dessert, the cinnamon twists are vegan too!

 Want even more ideas?
 Click here to read Mercy for Animals’ guide to ordering at Taco Bell.